ianpaulfo/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+Sessions are a simple way to store data for individual users against a unique session ID.
+Cookies allow us verify a session without sending around a user's password.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes passwords.
+The more hashing, the more work it takes to recover the hashed password.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+Hashes are rudimentary changes on a number that take time for a computer to compute.
+It prevents the password from being displayed in plaintext.
+Also it adds salt or a private secret to act like a pgp private key.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+Header - info about encoding , Payload - application data encoded, and Signature - allows us to maitain validity, prevents tampering

 ## Minimum Viable Product